Cocker Spaniel exercise & Fitness Guide

 Mental Stimulation

-The Cocker Spaniel occupies a unique position among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the sporting group's heritage.
+The Cocker Spaniel stands out among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the sporting group's heritage.
 Consistent daily activity, even in short sessions, contributes more to long-term health than occasional intense exercise.

 Indoor Activities